eduNEXT/eox-core/docs/how_to/middleware.rst

    USE_REDIRECTION_MIDDLEWARE = True

-Open the Django Admin and check the *eduNEXT Openedx Extensions › Redirections* model to configure the redirection.
+Open the Django Admin and check the *Edunext Open edX Extensions › Redirections* model to configure the redirection.

 Path Redirection Middleware
 ---------------------------